marcosnaofazisso/snake-game/README.md

 # snake-game
-Studying about snake game mechanics and collision
+Studying about snake game mechanics and collision.

+My objetive is to create and play my first game :)